-If evidence is seized pursuant to a search warrant or while serving an arrest warrant, then the criminal defense attorney should move to suppress that evidence in a “Franks hearing.”
-The Franks hearing is named after the requirements set out in Franks v.
+If evidence is seized pursuant to a search warrant or while serving an arrest warrant, then the criminal defense attorney might move to suppress that evidence in a “Franks hearing” named after the requirements set out in Franks v.
 Delaware, 438 U.S. 154, 98 S. Ct.
 2674, 57 L. Ed.
 2d 667 (1978).

-In Franks, the Court developed a test to determine whether misstatements in affidavits for search warrants would require suppression of the fruits of those searches.
-The two prongs of the Franks test include:
+In Franks, the Court developed a test to determine whether false or intentionally misleading statements in an affidavit in support of the search warrant would require suppression of the fruits of those searches.
+The prongs of the Franks test include:

-- the remaining allegations are insufficient to support a probable cause finding (or that the statement was necessary to the finding of probable cause).
+- the remaining allegations are insufficient to support a probable cause finding; or

 If the defendant establishes these factors by a preponderance of the evidence, then the court must suppress the fruits of the search.